 Before you apply anything to the fabric, you want to make sure it is clean as it will be difficult to clean once treated.
 Many cushions and other fabrics will have labels to say what the most appropriate way to wash them is, so make sure you check this before you do anything.

 When the protective treatment to fabric, it is recommended to do a test first to see how the fabric and the product reacts.
-Not all fabrics are made the same, with thousand of different variations, so testing a small, discrete area is going to allow you to see what happens when the treatment is applied to the material.
+Not all fabrics are made the same, with thousands of different variations, so testing a small, discrete area is going to allow you to see what happens when the treatment is applied to the material.

 Emperor Exterior Fabric Waterproofer comes in a spray bottle so can be applied quickly and easily to the fabric with tools required.
 The treatment can cover anywhere from 8-15m2 per litre depending on the fabric.
 Simply spray the treatment at roughly 6 inches from the surface and work your way around the fabric.